Biobanking at RCSI

 To help support our investigators, the University has developed the RCSI Biobanking Service, which in combination with the Office of Research and Innovation offers a number of supports:

-- A tissue biobanking service is provided under the direction of the Department of Pathology.
-This biobank comprises fresh frozen and formalin-fixed tumour and normal breast, colon, prostate, skin, renal and other tissue samples.
-An important aim of the tissue biobank is to ensure the availability of high-quality, well annotated tissue specimens for research.
-It underpins ongoing and future translational research projects involving numerous Beaumont Hospital and RCSI clinicians and scientists.
-It is also a resource for research collaborators in other institutions, including our TRH partners, DCU and Maynooth and currently facilitates a number of programme and project grants from SFI, HRB, Wellcome Trust, HEA and the Irish Cancer Society.
+- A tissue biobanking service.
+This service facilitates the collection of well-annotated fresh frozen and formalin-fixed tumour and normal breast, colon, prostate, skin, renal and other tissue samples.
+This service facilitates research with collaborators in other institutions and a number of programme and project grants from SFI, HRB, Wellcome Trust, HEA and the Irish Cancer Society.

-- A DNA extraction and biobanking service under the governance of Prof. Gianpiero Cavalleri.
-This service offers processing and short-term storage of DNA from blood and saliva samples.
-The DNA extraction and biobanking service facilitates a number of grant funded activities from EI, HRB and HEA.
+- A DNA processing and storage service for blood and saliva samples.
+The DNA extraction and biobanking service facilitates the SFI FutureNeuro Research Centre and a number of other grant funded activities from EI, HRB and HEA.

 For further information, please contact Prof. Gianpiero Cavalleri.